BytePhoenixCoding/BlockchainTokenSniper/README.md

 By avoiding web interfaces & Metamask and directly with nodes you can snipe tokens faster than any of the web-based platforms.
 This allows tokens to be sniped almost instantly.
 During our testing we found the bot would typically be within the first 3 buy transactions of all tokens it finds.
 The bot buys the tokens using the user's wallet address and private key.
 This information is kept secure, is only stored locally on your computer, and is only ever used to buy tokens.

-The bot does not incur any additional fees except from the dev fees on profit made, only fees are BSC network transaction fees and PancakeSwap fees.
+The bot does not incur any additional fees except from the dev fees on profit made, only fees are BSC / PancakeSwap gas fees.

 The bot's source code is heavily obfuscated and compiled to prevent people stealing code and scammers trying to bypass this system as this has happened before.
 If you have concerns about the security of this bot then you should create a new wallet with a small amount of BNB and use that wallet's details in the config file.
 If you make a profit then that can be transferred to your main wallet.
 You can also use a virtual machine if you like.

 How do the developers make money?
 What are the fees?

-From v1.4 onwards the bot will have a tax on profit made: both bots will have a sell fee of 10% of profits made.
-The tax is only sent when profit is made and there is no dev fees if you break even or lose money.
+From v1.4 onwards the bot will have a fee on profit made: both bots will have a sell fee of 10% of profits made.
+The fee is only sent when profit is made and there is no dev fees if you break even or lose money.
 This allows us to offer everyone the bot free of charge, as most people do not want to pay hundreds or thousands of dollars for sniper bots that they can't even trial first.
 The fees made massively support the project and allow us to test out new features.

+ We would also like to give a massive thanks to the devs at StaySAFU scanner for allowing us to use their token scanner API.

 © Copyright 2021 - any attempt to sell, modify, decompile, copy or replicate this code is strictly forbidden and may result in legal action.

 ### Built With